Company

 Solution

-Focused “buy” and “learn” pages that allow users to focus either on exploring camera features or buying options.
+We separated the "Learn" and "Buy" journeys into distinct pages, allowing users to focus on either exploring camera features or purchasing options.

-Increase in checkout rate from the Product Details page by 19%.
+19% increase in checkout rate from the Product Details page.

 Process